swathipollishetty/ImmigrationFraud/README.md

 File name:SVM_MarriageFraud.ipynb
 Description: This is python Jupyter Notebook file which has code related to SVM model.

-File name:SVM_MarriageFraud.ipynb
-Description: This is python Jupyter Notebook file which has code related to SVM model.

 File name:NaiveBayesClassifier.spin.Rmd
 Description: This is an R file which has code related to Naive Bayes Classifier.